sublimemarch/so-you-just-learned/glossary.md

 #### [Stereotype Threat](https://en.wikipedia.org/wiki/Stereotype_threat):  *A situational predicament in which people are or feel themselves to be at risk of conforming to stereotypes about their social group.*
 #### [Sealioning](http://simplikation.com/why-sealioning-is-bad/):  *The act of jumping into a discussion with demands for evidence and answers to questions.*
+#### [Sexual Harrassment](https://www.merriam-webster.com/dictionary/sexual%20harassment): *The uninvited and unwelcome verbal or physical behavior of a sexual nature especially by a person in authority toward a subordinate (such as an employee or student)*

 ### T